GrinonBarrett/Taksidos/To Do.md

 * Grisam, An axe and board user.
 Capable with a bow.
 Prefers maile armor.
 * Midan, full blown sword swinging knight sort of warrior.
 Goes for greatsword with warpick for backup.
 * Hallas, a wand focused warrior who can't really afford armor because wands ain't cheap.
+* Miws, A yasani evoker which uses longsword.
-* Zerocles, a berserk who uses a sword and axe.
+* Zerocles, a yasani berserk who uses a sword and axe.
 High dex for dodging.
 * Aghgleguglou, an oddu assassin who wields daggers.
 * Forwyn, a polearm master warrior.
+* , Crossbow wielding naghai rogue.
+* , Etrid Berserk that focuses on unarmed attacks and katar.
+* , A draconne evoker.

 Contemplate renaming Rogue to Venturer.